 All Market Participants share a common interest in maintaining the highest degree of professionalism and the highest standards of business conduct in the market.
 Firms should have staff who are appropriately trained and who have the necessary experience to discharge their employment duties in a professional manner.

-High standards of conduct are underpinned by:
+High standards of conduct are underpinned by Market Participants and their staff:

 Having sufficient knowledge of, and complying with, Applicable Laws and relevant industry standards;